 Came across these cool infographic cultural comparisons from Chinese-born German designer Yang Liu.
 Depicted are some typical East versus West cultural differences, some possibly a little stereotypical, but nevertheless very true!

 Here’s a small selection (pictures from the actual exhibition here):

 Weekend Street Scene

-In many ways German and Chinese culture are about as far apart as you could probably get and for me that’s a large part of the attraction of Asia from a Western perspective.
+In many ways, German and Chinese cultures are about as far apart as you could probably get and for me, that’s a large part of the attraction of Asia from a Western perspective.
 It’s about as close as you can get to visiting an alien planet but sad to say that these differences are diminishing by the day.
 Pseudo-American culture is engulfing all corners of the globe via the upwardly mobile youth – ask any young person in Asia what their favourite TV show is and a large proportion will probably reply with an American drama or sitcom.

 Update (29 Sept 2009): I used some of these illustrations in a presentation about understanding cultural differences which you can find here.